ucb-bar/dsptools/src/main/scala/dsptools/numbers/README.md

   * a.max(b)
 * Signed Type
   * a.abs
-    * Overflow behavior when a is the most negative value supported by width (For FixedPoint and SInt) is determined by DspContext
+    * Overflow behavior when a is the most negative value supported by width (For FixedPoint and SInt) is determined by DspContext.overflowType
   * a.isSignZero
   * a.isSignPositive
   * a.isSignNegative